 The wellbeing, safety and welfare of young people who study with us is our most important concern.
-It is vital to ensure they have a happy, amazing experience and feel supported.
-We adopt straightforward policies for the welfare of all students.
-These standards apply to all staff, students and volunteers who are working with young people.
+It is important to ensure young learners have a happy, amazing experience and that they feel supported.
+We have clear policies for the welfare of all students.
+These standards are followed by all staff, students and volunteers who are working with young people.
 We also have a clear safeguarding policy for vulnerable children, young people and adults.

-All our staff, including teachers, activity leaders and volunteers undertake DBS security checks (or similar police checks if they are from outside the UK) prior to employment.
-All of our homestay hosts have their accommodation carefully vetted.
+All our staff, including teachers, activity leaders and volunteers have to do DBS security checks (or similar police checks if they are from outside the UK) prior to employment.
+All of our homestay hosts have their accommodation carefully checked.

-As a parent, or an agent arranging tours for groups of young people, we appreciate that there will be many concerns and questions around wellbeing, safety and welfare.
-Our senior management team have experience in the provision of educational tours for young people from all across the world.
+As a parent, or an agent arranging tours for groups of young people, we know you may have questions and concerns about your child/groups' wellbeing, safety and welfare.
+Our senior management team have many years experience in the providing educational tours for young people from all across the world.

 Our safeguarding policy includes the following:

 - 16:1 student to staff ratio during lessons, activities and excursions

 - Students aged 13 and under are always accompanied during excursions

 - Boys and girls on separate areas in residential accommodation or separate homestay rooms

 - Mentor for individual students